-Through a selection of artifacts, photographs, and illustrations, Key Ingredients examines the evolution of the American kitchen and how food industries have responded to the technological innovations that have enabled Americans to choose an ever-wider variety of frozen, prepared, and fresh foods.
-Key Ingredients also looks beyond the home to restaurants, diners, and celebrations that help build a sense of community through food.
+Through a selection of artifacts, photographs, and illustrations, the Smithsonian’s Key Ingredients examined the evolution of the American kitchen and how food industries responded to the technological innovations that enabled Americans to choose an ever-wider variety of frozen, prepared, and fresh foods.
+Key Ingredients also looked beyond the home to restaurants, diners, and celebrations that help build a sense of community through food.

 The exhibition addressed farming, table manners, history, markets, and kitchen gadgets in a lively presentation that stimulates comparisons of back then and right now, over there and right here.
 The exhibition engaged audiences everywhere, creating conversations and inspiring community recollection and celebration.Read More

 This exhibition is no longer touring.

 Early European settlers on the Atlantic coast carried foodstuffs and traditions with them, but their ability to feed themselves in an unfamiliar land was enhanced by the shared knowledge of Native people.
 The forced immigration of African slaves did not completely strip individuals of their cultures.
 African food traditions quickly began to enrich American recipes.
 American Indian food traditions survived enslavement in the Southwest to blend with the cooking styles of Spanish colonists.
 Asian immigrants supplied labor to California agriculture and to western railroad construction, while adding another set of tastes to American cuisine.

 Both Spanish and English settlers brought hogs to the New World.
 Spanish settlers found conditions in the Southwest ill suited for large-scale swine production.
 English farmers brought the pig to the East Coast, then across the Appalachians into the South and the Midwest, where hog farming would grow to an industrial scale.